TheRenegadeCoder/sample-programs-website/docs/projects/baklava/c-plus-plus/index.md

 {% endraw %}

-Baklava in C++ was written by:
+[Baklava](https://sampleprograms.io/projects/baklava) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

+- Behnam Ahmad khan beigi
 - yottanami

-- Behnam Ahmad khan beigi
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 14 2019 10:52:47.
 The solution was first committed on Oct 09 2019 12:45:32.
 As a result, documentation below may be outdated.